Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 Pitch Platforms Sdn Bhd is another significant player in Malaysia’s IEO landscape.

-They operate the well-known equity crowdfunding platform pitchIN which as of today, has now expanded to include IEOs.
+They operate the well-known equity crowdfunding platform pitchIN, which, as of today, has expanded to include IEOs.

 Pitch Platforms have a strong track record with pitchIN, having facilitated numerous successful equity crowdfunding campaigns in Malaysia.
 This experience positions them well to support IEOs.